-A B 1. facility a. is the complete group that is included between two points on a scale of measurement or quality 2. stock b. a tool to increase the sales or popularity of a product 3. range с. information, usually in a form of facts or statistics that you can analyze 4. regret d. a share in the ownership of a company or investments on which a fixed amount of interest will be paid 5. print out e. is a feeling of sadness or disappointment brought about by something that has happened or something you have done or not done 6. data f. is a piece of paper on which information from a computer or similar device has been printed
+a. is the complete group that is included between two points on a scale of measurement or quality b. is the art of planning the best way to gain an advantage or achieve success c. tries to increase the sales or popularity of a product d. information, usually in a form of facts or statistics that you can analyze e. share in the ownership of a company or investments on which a fixed amount of interest will be paid f. is a feeling of sadness or disappointment which is caused by something that has happened or something you have not done or not done g. is a piece of paper on which information from a computer or similar device has been printed

-Matt : Okay then.
+Matt: Okay, then.
 Let's see what we've got.
-First, perhaps we could go through sales data and the plan of activities.
-Jake : Fine, shall I start with sales?
-Matt : Yes, go ahead.
+First, perhaps we could go through sales data and the plans of activities.

+Jake: Fine, shall I start with sales?

+Matt: Yes, go ahead.

 Jake : Well, sales of Asian and Middle Eastern music easily topped the rest.
 We could have doubled our sales if we had ordered more.

-Matt : So next year, should we double orders for that range?
+Matt: So next year, should we double orders for that range?

 Jake : I think so.
-On the other hand, we ran out of copies of the Japanese drummers, but I've made an order for those.
-Here's a print out of sales by region.
-And on the next page you've got sales by label.
-Matt : Thanks.
-I'm surprised that we haven't received any orders for next month's new releases yet.
-Jake : But I think we need to make sure that our stock on the stand matches the festival's line-up of artists much better.
+On the other hand, we ran out of copies of the Japanese drummers, but I've taken orders on those.
+Here's a printout of sales by region.
+And on the next page you've got sales by label

+Matt: Thanks.
+I'm surprised that we didn't take any new advance orders for next month's new releases.

+Jake: But I think we need to make sure that our stock on the stand matches the festival's line-up of artists much better.
 We had no Portuguese music, and that Fado singer last night was fantastic.

-Matt : Yes, she was.
+Matt: Yes, she was.
 The less familiar music CDs and DVDs didn't sell so well.

 Jake : Well, perhaps we should have had facilities to let people hear CD tracks with headphones before buying.
 If we'd had more listening posts, we would have sold much more this time.

-Matt : Okay, I'll make a note of it for next time.
-1
+Matt: Okay, I'll make a note of it for next time.

-- 1. What's the point of their discussion?

-- How successful was the project?

-What are the suggestions for next time?